Williams throws for 5 TDs, No. 10 USC outlasts Arizona

 Williams had a pair of first-half touchdown passes, but the Trojans also missed on some good scoring opportunities.

-USC settled for an early field goal, had a touchdown pass called back on a holding call, which was followed by a badly missed 56-yard field goal.
+USC settled for a field goal on its first drive and Denis Lynch missed badly on a 56-yard attempt after Williams’ 30-yd TD pass to Terrell Bynum was called back by a holding penalty.

-More potential points were lost after reaching Arizona’s 10-yard line just before halftime.
-The Trojans ran up to spike the ball, but the officials started the clock before spotting it and time ran out, leaving Riley incensed.
+USC appeared to be in good position for more points just before halftime when Williams hit Rice on a 33-yard pass to Arizona’s 10.
+Instead, the officials started the clock before spotting the ball and Williams couldn’t spike it before time ran out, leaving USC coach Lincoln Riley incensed.

-”I probably didn’t give them a whole lot of time for an explanation and then after we talked, they admitted that they messed it up,” Riley said. ”And still my question was, why wasn’t play stopped and review it?”

-Williams found Tahj Washington on a 3-yard touchdown to open the third quarter, then hit him again on a 47-yard score as he was being hit to put USC up 31-16.
+Williams found Tahj Washington on a 3-yard touchdown to open the third quarter, then found him again on a 47-yard score as he was being hit to put USC up 31-16.

-Arizona closed to 31-29 on de Laura’s 19-yard TD pass to Singer and Michael Wiley’s 10-yard TD run on an option.
+Arizona rallied, closing to 31-29 on de Laura’s 19-yard TD pass and Michael Wiley’s 10-yard TD run on an option.

 USC finally stretched the lead after that.
 Williams hit Kyle Ford on a 5-yard touchdown to open the fourth quarter and Travis Dye leaped in for a 2-yard TD run to make it 45-29.